7 ways to strengthen and tone your legs

 It sounds simple, but walking is actually a fantastic way to shape up our legs.
 Best of all – it’s free!

-All of the muscles in our leg work together as we walk, helping to provide stability and support.
+All of the muscles in our legs work together as we walk, helping to provide stability and support.
 With each step we take, we’re engaging our calf, thigh and bottom muscles.
-As a result, we’re helping to strengthen and tone the muscles of the leg.
+Over time, this helps to strengthen and tone the muscles of the leg.

 Add more walking into your day – get off a bus stop early, take your phone meeting to the park, or swap coffee and cake with a friend for an afternoon stroll.
 Try to incorporate hills on your walk too as this will elevate the strengthening effects.